Understanding the cash flow statement

 - Free Cash Flow to Equity (FCFE): This refers to the amount of money left after reinvesting a portion of cashflow back into the business or capital expenditure.

 - Free Cash Flow to the Firm (FCFF): This shows that a company doesn’t have any debt or leverage.
 It’s used primarily for valuation purposes or financial modelling.

 - Net Change in Cash: This is the change in CF from one accounting period to another.
 You can find it at the bottom of a CF statement.

 Cash flow versus income

-Businesses and investors spend a lot of time studying CF, as it is the lifeblood of a firm.
-Enterprises can use it for financial planning, to reduce costs or to mitigate the expenses apart from prudently using working capital.
+Businesses and investors spend a lot of time monitoring cashflow, as it is the lifeblood of a business.
+Companies can use it for financial planning, to reduce costs or to mitigate the expenses apart from prudently using working capital.
 It is a crucial factor for companies in reaching their long-term goals.

-Profit and income are derived by using accrual accounting principles.
-The net earnings or net income of a company may be entirely different from net cash flow.
+If profit and income are determined by using accrual accounting principles, a company’s net earnings or net income may be entirely different from net cash flow.
 This depends on many factors, such as revenue recognition policies as well as the matching principles.

 A company can better manage its finances when it conducts a cash flow analysis.
 Large companies have internal finance teams that create and analyse CF statements.
 Small businesses can use accounting software and consult with accounting professionals to ensure that this important aspect of financial management is readily available for review.
 If there are signs of trouble, business owners and managers can take appropriate steps to overcome these challenges.